ckdake/ckdake.com/content/blog/2015/mountain-biking-in-jackson-wyoming.md

 The rental car counter was no more than a few hundred feet from the door of the plane, and we quickly headed to town to check in to the very expensive Jackson Hole Motel 6.
 After some incredibly delicious burgers at [MacPhail's Burgers](http://www.yelp.com/biz/macphails-burgers-jackson), we drove back to the airport to pick up Paul.
 In the 10 minutes we were at the airport, someone hit a moose on the road back into town and wedged up traffic a little bit.
 Drive safe out there!

+Groceries were a short trip away to Albertsons, though we had to walk to a liquor store to buy beer.
+Yay laws.

 # Day One

+We picked up bikes from the very well equipped [Hoback Sports](http://hobacksports.com), a few Specialized Cambers and Paul and I both on pretty high end build [Santa Cruz 5010](http://www.santacruzbicycles.com/en/us/5010)s.

+First up was a "Lets ride up Hagen and Game Creek and see how we are feeling" ride.
+We got to the West Game Creek turnoff and decided to climb a little more and then descend down Wilson's Canyon.
+All the trails were extremely nice, West Game Creek climbing was a little rough, and the descent down Wilson's Canyon was fantastic.
+It is rated double black, but that mostly because it has some steep technical bits, and if you're in the area this is a trail you definitely want to do.
+The video doesn't quite do it justice, but we were all mostly able to ride down most of it.

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/372938203/embed/54ea91438300b876ffb554cb37af62a4b8d8ba90'></iframe>